 Twenty-five years ago, a little first-person RPG game called Ultima Underworld: The Stygian Abyss from Looking Glass changed the world of video games forever.
 The early 1990s were a time when the industry was still finding its footing, offering newer and better ways to experience other worlds in the comfort of one's own home.
 In Underworld, players found themselves in the Stygian Abyss, an underground system of caves that once housed a now-defunct utopian society.

 All of these open-world RPGs owe a debt of gratitude to Underworld, and now the series is making a comeback at 505 Games.
-The development team contains some serious heavy hitters like original Underworld developers Warren Spector and Paul Neurath.
-Joe Fielder, whose previous credits include Bioshock Infinite, was brought on to help write the story.
+The development team contains some serious heavy hitters, like original Underworld developers Warren Spector and Paul Neurath.
+Neurath founded OtherSide Entertainment in 2014, which is a co-developer on Ascendant; Spector joined the company two years later as its studio director.
+Joe Fielder, whose previous credits include Bioshock Infinite, was brought on to help write the story for the new Underworld.

 Underworld Ascendant will drop sometime this year, but SYFY WIRE caught up with the development team to learn a little bit about what it's like reviving such an influential classic.
 For one thing, we've got your exclusive first look at one of the game's big bad guys, Typhon.

 While the setting is familiar, the franchise has come a long way since 1992, Neurath told us during a phone conversation.

 "You meet some of the same characters, some of the same monsters, but the game in other ways is fairly different, partly because we’ve learned so much in the intervening years about gameplay, and the technology has moved so far that we’re able to explore things that just weren’t even possible," he said.